tlux/rack-encoding_guard/README.md

 A middleware to process wrong encoded URLs in Rack applications.

 ## Requirements
-Rack::EncodingGuard has been tested in following environments:
+This software has been tested in following environments:
 * Ruby 1.9.3
 * Ruby 2.0
 * Ruby 2.1